ADA-research/Sparkle/Examples/configuration_quality.md

 ## Configure the solver

 Perform configuration on the solver to obtain a target configuration.
-For the VRP we measure the absolute quality performance by setting the `--performance-measure` option, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.
+For the VRP we measure the absolute quality performance by setting the `--objectives` option, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.

-`sparkle configure_solver --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --performance-measure QUALITY_ABSOLUTE`
+`sparkle configure_solver --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --objectives quality`

 ## Validate the configuration